 So here’s what you can do to keep your cats safe when repair people visit:

 - Put your cats in a separate room with food, water and litter boxes.
 Close the door and hang a “Do Not Open” sign on it.

 - If you can’t get everybody into the room (there’s a reason people compare difficult situations to “herding cats”), then play security guard and watch the doors.

-- “[S]tress, noise, and a constantly opening front door can provide the perfect combination for pets to run out and get lost,” observes Niccole Schreck.
-She advises parents to make sure that both microchip information and collar tags are “completely up-to-date.”
+- “Stress, noise and a constantly opening front door can provide the perfect combination for pets to run out and get lost,” says Niccole Schreck of Petfinder.
+She advises people to make sure that both microchip information and collar tags are “completely up-to-date.”

 This shark “cave” looks like the perfect hiding spot for a cat in need of some mellow time:

 Around 3 weeks before Tracy Weed put her house on the market, she moved her 3 cats — Toukhee, Yvette and Mavis — into their new home.

 She drove back and forth between the 2 houses every day, spending the nights with her pets.

 - Toukhee, a former rescue cat, could have easily slipped out.